Orange (manga): Reception

 Volume 1 reached the 30th place on the weekly Oricon manga chart and, as of July 29, 2012, has sold 31,451 copies; volume 2 reached the 31st place and, as of December 2, 2012, has sold 68,977 copies; volume 3 reached the 20th place and, as of September 7, 2014, has sold 111,934 copies.

-On manga-news.com, it has a staff grade of 17.5 out of 20; volume 1 was chosen by the staff as one of the top manga of the week as a "new [release] crush" and volume 2 was also chosen as one of the top manga of the week.
+On manga-news.com, Orange has a staff grade of 17.5 out of 20, volume 1 was chosen by the staff as one of the top manga of the week as a "new [release] crush" and volume 2 was also chosen as one of the top manga of the week.
 On planetebd.com, it has a staff grade of "good, nice".
 It was number 23 on the 15th Book of the Year list by Da Vinci magazine.
 The series ranked twelfth in the first Next Manga Award in the print manga category.

-The English release was reviewed favorably by Rebecca Silverman of Anime News Network, who gave both omnibus collections an overall A− score.
+The English release was reviewed well by Rebecca Silverman of Anime News Network, who gave both omnibus collections an overall A− score.
 She praised the "poignant and moving" story, but warned the issue of suicide may make it a difficult read for some people.
 Eva de Gans of Dutch magazine Aniway recommended the series, praising its visuals and "endearing and relatable" cast of characters, while criticizing Naho and Kakeru's characterizations as passive, timid characters and the "unconvincing" explanation of the time travel.

 The series was nominated for the 2017 Eisner Award in the "Best U.S. Edition of International Material—Asia" category.
+The series has also been nominated for the 2024 Eisner Award in the "Best Graphic Album – Reprint".

-The second omnibus volume reached number 1 on The New York Times Best Seller list for manga on June 19, 2016, where it remained on the list for four weeks.
+The second omnibus volume ranked first on The New York Times Best Seller list for manga on June 19, 2016, where it remained on the list for four weeks.